tchakabam/kondition/README.md

       // we want to look at two things here - the player position and its state.

       // initialize the position CondVar (we need to wrap the "action object"
-      // that will trigger events to update this variable
+      // that will trigger events to update this variable.
+      // we set a timeout of 10000 ms for when the expected condition on the position var does not appear.

   var positionCondVar = new Runner.CondVar(player, 10000)
       .plug('positionChange').debug(),

       // same for the state. debug() is so we get a print off the values on console